 We must emphasize that without considering the transition probabilities one can be mislead by the information drawn from the estimates of state-dependent unconditional means and the corresponding filter probabilities.
-For example, although the unconditional means imply that all unobserved states are in the same phase (i.e., $s_t^x = 8$ or $s_t^x = 1$), the filter probabilities may indicate that there is a trade-off between macroeconomic and financial stability.
-From this perspective, liquidity creation and GDP growth appear to be in different phases such that s_t^x can be in any of the states 3, 4, 5 or 6.
-If the filter probability is in state 4 while the estimated state-dependent unconditional means imply that the unobserved state s_t^x is in state 8, then expectations about a future regime-change will impose a significant effect on the current regime.
-As a consequence, any expectation at the end of time t-1 that the unobserved state s_t^x might switch to state 8 can affect both agent's behaviour and the coefficient estimates at the current state 4.15 of economic agents' expectations on the future regime.16 In other words, the estimated coefficients will be affected not only by the probability that the model will switch to another state but also by the expectation that it will stay in that regime for a long period.
-It is worth recalling that although regime switching of individual states is exogenous, the switch of the state vector s_t^x is endogenous.
-This is because the switch for the unobserved state vector s_t^x depends on the interaction of individual states as reflected by the transition probabilities.
+For example, although the unconditional means imply that all unobserved states are in the same phase (i.e., $s_t^x = 8$ or $s_t^x = 1$ ), the filter probabilities may indicate that there is a trade-off between macroeconomic and financial stability.
+From this perspective, liquidity creation and GDP growth appear to be in different phases such that $s_t^x$ can be in any of the states 3, 4, 5 or 6.
+If the filter probability is in state 4 while the estimated state-dependent unconditional means imply that the unobserved state $s_t^x$ is in state 8, then expectations about a future regime-change will impose a significant effect on the current regime.
+As a consequence, any expectation at the end of time t - 1that the unobserved state $s_t^x$ might switch to state 8 can affect both agent's behaviour and the coefficient estimates at the current state 4.

+Therefore, we argue that the impact of monetary policy depends on the persistence of economic agents' expectations on the future regime.
+In other words, the estimated coefficients will be affected not only by the probability that the model will switch to another state but also by the expectation that it will stay in that regime for a long period.
+It is worth recalling that although regime switching of individual states is exogenous, the switch of the state vector $s_t^x$ is endogenous.
+This is because the switch for the unobserved state vector $s_t^x$ depends on the interaction of individual states as reflected by the transition probabilities.